Kmeakin/resume/src/resume.typ

     WebAssembly runtime.
     - Added new rewrites to the peephole optimisation pass.
     - Modified the Global Value Numbering pass to sort arguments to commutative operators, to increase the number of instructions eliminated by the pass (unfortunately later reverted due to regression in compile-times).
     - Implemented boolean and integer types for `ISLE`, Cranelift's pattern-matching DSL.
     - Various minor bug-fixes and documentation improvements to `ISLE`.
   - Contributions to Pulley, the portable bytecode interpreter that allows Wasmtime to run WebAssembly on targets that are not yet supported by Cranelift.
     - Rewrote the bytecode interpreter to use the tail-recursive interpreter pattern to reduce branch mispredictions in opcode dispatch.
-    - Added opcodes for pushing and popping multiple registers to/from the stack in a single instruction.
+    - Added instructions for pushing and popping multiple registers to/from the stack in a single instruction.
     - Reduced the size of the most commonly used instructions from 4 bytes to 3 bytes by packing the register arguments into a bitfield.
 ]

 #resume-entry(